Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

-In what follows, we review regression models according to this geometric taxonomy, row by row in Figure~\ref{fig:regression}.
+In what follows, we review regression models according to this geometric taxonomy, row by row in Figure~\ref{fig:geo-regression}.
 For each category of regression models, we showcase one emblematic, category-defining, paper that reflects the transition from traditional Euclidean analysis to the manifold paradigm.
 We consider the following papers to be \textit{out of scope}: 1) Papers that generalize a class of curves (e.g., splines) on manifolds, but do not leverage this generalization to perform regression, 2) Papers that perform interpolation on manifolds, but not regression, 3) Papers whose regression method has been developed for only one type of manifold (e.g., only for spheres).
-Additionally, the methods reviewed in this section exclusively apply to one of the data types presented in Section~\ref{sec:data}: regression inputs $x$ and outputs $y$ are data as coordinates in a space, where the space is either a Euclidean space or a manifold.

-\begin{enumerate} \item \textbf{Euclidean Input, Euclidean Output:} We review classical regression models that have been generalized to manifolds, in the first row of Figure~\ref{fig:regression}.
+\begin{enumerate} \item \textbf{Euclidean Input, Euclidean Output:} We review classical regression models that have been generalized to manifolds, in the first row of Figure~\ref{fig:geo-regression}.
 Initiated with linear regression by Legendre and Gauss \citep{legendre1805}, this category has expanded to include nonlinear parametric models, particularly polynomial models introduced by Gergonne \citep{gergonne1815}.
 The inclusion of non-parametric methods is marked by the Nadaraya-Watson kernel methods \citep{nadaraya1964estimating}, further local linear models \citep{fan1993}, and Breiman's development of random forests \citep{breiman2001}.
 In Bayesian analysis, the linear and polynomial approaches are respectively represented by Bayesian Multilinear \citep{box1968} and Polynomial Bayesian models \citep{halpern1973}, with the Gaussian Process \citep{RasmussenGaussianLearning} illustrating the non-parametric Bayesian perspective.